segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 1. Click **Customized Setup**, then click **Add Trait**.
 2. Select all traits you want to sync to your destination, and click **Save**.
 - Use the **Segment** column to select traits from the Segment Spec.
-- Use the **Destination** column to select which traits you want to map to from your Destination.
+- Use the **Destination** column to select which traits you want to map to in your Destination.
 By default, Segment attempts to find traits with matching names.
 3. Once you've selected traits and customized your mappings, click **Save** and finish building your Audience.

 ### Destination requirements